-Loan amount The outstanding balance of the Manager Loan as at 31 May 2019 is \$4,878,774.
-Following completion of the Offer, the Manager Loan may be increased by an amount that is equal to a maximum of 3% of the proceeds of the Offer (equating to a maximum of \$3,287,000 if the Offer is fully subscribed).
+Loan amount The outstanding balance of the Manager Loan as at 30 September 2019 is \$8,060,256.
+Following completion of the Offer, the Manager Loan may be increased by an amount up to a maximum of 3% of the proceeds of the Offer, adjusted for the amortisation schedule applicable at the time of the drawdown (equating to a maximum of \$2,755,608 if the Offer is fully subscribed).
 See Section 10.
 Interest rate 5% per annum, payable monthly in arrears.
 If the borrower is in default, then the interest rate is $7%$ per annum.
 Term 10 years from initial drawdown.
 The Manager Loan is repayable in full on 21 May 2028.
 Principal repayments Repayable monthly in instalments during the term of the loan such that the loan is fully amortised within the Term in accordance with an agreed amortisation schedule.
 The borrower may repay principal early in full or in part without penalty.
 Principal payments made in advance may be redrawn provided the draw down does not mean the amount owing exceeds the amount agreed in the amortisation schedule.
 Security The Manager Loan is unsecured.
 This means it will rank behind any secured debt of GCM.